Crafting the Brain Story

 How narrative tools set the foundation for informed decision-making.

 We use metaphors when talking about the Brain Story, but not for literary reasons.
 Metaphors act as cognitive tools that have been shown to help our brains connect unfamiliar concepts with familiar ones.
 Cognitive research tells us people tend to reason based on narrative elements like anecdote and analogy rather than facts and data.
 That’s why metaphors have proven to be invaluable translation tools when telling the Brain Story, changing complex, jargon-heavy scientific discourse into concrete concepts that are shared, meaningful, and applicable.

-As the Scientists working in the fields of neurobiology and early childhood development came to notice a gap between what they knew from research and what most people believed about childhood development and how it relates to lifelong mental health, addiction and other outcomes.
+Scientists in the fields of neurobiology and early childhood development came to notice a gap between what they knew from their research and what most people believed about childhood development, and how childhood development relates to lifelong mental health, addiction, and other outcomes.
 Because of this gap, it was challenging to discuss these issues productively, let alone gain the public support and professional consensus necessary to improve policies and practices.